matrix-org/matrix.org/content/blog/2020/09/2020-09-30-welcoming-gitter-to-matrix.md

     <i><small>Matthew and Amandine model 2014-vintage Matrix & Gitter swag in celebration :D</small></i>
 </div>

-## Bonus update - The Changelog Interview!
+## Bonus update - The Changelog Interview

 Sid Sijbrandij (CEO at GitLab) and Matthew had a chance to sit down with [The Changelog](https://changelog.com) to talk about Gitter's Big Adventure - so tune in to hear the story first hand!
 Warning: contains non-ironic use of the word "synergy" :D